luiseduardo1/Clean-code-best-practices/README.md

     - Should do only one thing
         - A way to know a function is doing more than one thing is if you can extract another function from it with a name that is not merely a restatement o its implementation
         - The statements within our function are all at the same level of abstraction
-        - Error handling is one thing, thus a function that does error handling shouldn't do anything else
+        - Error handling is one thing, thus a function that does error handling shouldn't do anything :else
             - Tip: If there is a "try" in a function it should be the first word in the function and there shoudln't be anything after the catch/finally blockls
     - Should have one level or two level of abstractions(indentations)
     - Ideally should have zero argument, could have one or at most two